sanchiadevillierskuun/Sanch-/_recipes/moussaka.md

 ---
-layout: content #this will be a basic page with styles coming from content.css
+layout: recipe #this will be a basic page with styles coming from content.css
 title: Moussaka
 date: 2019-10-19
 published: true